FHeilmann/klipper/PD-INSTALL.md

 | RX  | TX  |
 | TX  | RX  |

    Note that the RX goes to TX and vice versa.
    Also note that the PanelDue may require a bit of current from your Pi.
-	You canmay consider using a different 5V source for your PD if you have any concerns around overloading your Pi's power supply.
+   You may consider using a different 5V source for your PD if you have any concerns around overloading your Pi's power supply.

 3. Test your serial connection.
 (Optional step)